rogerlos/cmb2-metatabs-options/README.md

 # Description

-CMB2 Metatabs Options (CMO) is a plugin for developers using CMB2 to manage metaboxes and fields.
+CMB2 Metatabs Options (CMO) is a plugin (or class) for developers using CMB2 to manage metaboxes and fields.
 CMO makes it easy to create options pages with multiple metaboxes--and optional WordPress admin tabs.
 You can attach your option page(s) to any existing Wordpress menu or add them as a new top-level menu.
+You can also add multiple options pages!

 This plugin requires the [CMB2 Plugin](http://wordpress.org/plugins/cmb2/), or your project must already utilize the [CMB2](https://github.com/WebDevStudios/CMB2) library.
 CMB2 is *not* included.